Why Transcreation Does Much More Than Translation

 Transcreation is content translation infused with creative writing — to deliver that emotional connection with target audiences in their own language.
 The end product of a transcreated content is that both the branding and marketing messages are culturally adapted for its new audience.

 This is why transcreation goes much further than a straightforward translation.
 The tone, emotion and context need to suit the target language and its audience perfectly.
-The branding and marketing messages must engage and appeal to the target audience, whilst still maintaining the original brand message.
+For branding and marketing messages, these must engage and appeal to the target audience, whilst still maintaining the original brand direction.

-Transcreation is a way for global brands to guard against cultural faux pas - all too easy to make if careful market research has not been undertaken.
-It is for this reason that transcreation is intrinsic to most global marketing campaigns these days.
+Transcreation is definitely a right way for global brands to guard against cultural faux pas - all too easy to occur if careful market research has not been undertaken.
+It is for this reason that transcreation these days is intrinsic to global marketing campaigns.

 When things get lost in translation

-There are many reasons why the nuance of a marketing message can get lost in a straightforward and literal translation.
-There are also countless examples where the translation has simply not been correct.
+There are many reasons why the nuance of a marketing message can get lost in a straightforward or literal translation.
+There are also countless examples where the translation has simply not been properly written.

-If anything, it is such errors that serve as the clearest reminder there is of the importance of transcreation services.
-They, of course, can raise a smile and cause a chuckle.
+If anything, it is such errors that serve as the clearest reminder of the importance of transcreation.
+Of course, readers can raise a smile, or it cause a chuckle.
 Indeed, some mistakes can be laugh-out-loud funny.
-But, the joke is most definitely on your brand if it makes such an error.
+But, the joke is most definitely on the brand if such an error occurred.

-You most certainly won't be laughing if this error was made to your brand - and any such mistake can be very costly indeed.
+You most certainly won't be laughing if errors were associated with your brand - and such mistakes can be very costly indeed.

 Global fried-chicken giants KFC got off to a sticky start as they opened their first branches in China in the late 1980s.
 Somehow the famous slogan "Finger Lickin' Good" was translated into "Eat your fingers off" - a far less appetising tagline!

 Take HSBC for example.
 In 2009 the bank went global with its US campaign "Assume Nothing."
-Unfortunately, in many territories this was translated as "Do Nothing."
-All in all and to cut a long story short, HSBC ended up spending $10million to change its tagline to "The world's private bank."
+Unfortunately, in some territories this was translated as "Do Nothing."
+All in all and to cut a long story short, HSBC ended up spending $10 million to change its tagline to "The world's private bank."

-Browse the internet and you'll find no shortage of funny examples of when translation goes badly wrong - from the New Zealand restaurant proudly claiming to be "Open seven days a week, and weekends too" to the Paris dress shop selling "Dresses for street walking."
+Browse the internet and you'll find no shortage of funny examples of when translation had gone badly wrong - from the New Zealand restaurant proudly claiming to be "Open seven days a week and weekends too" to the Paris dress shop selling "Dresses for street walking."